-Please note tenant background check and rental background check are used interchangeably in this article.
+Please note tenant background checks and rental background checks are used interchangeably in this article.

 Whether you use an online or old-fashion paper rental application, your process should be the same for all tenants.
 Consistency across the board helps you follow the Fair Credit Reporting Act (FCRA) guidelines, the Fair Housing Act, and HUD.
 It might be smart to have an online application, so you are not responsible for sensitive personal information.

 Typically, you’ll run the background and tenant credit checks at the same time, so your rental application should include: